 - It’s Hard Work: Bending and maintaining your balance is a lot harder than it sounds.
 If you aren’t used to that kind of work, you could end up with a sore back.

 - You Might Not Repair it Correctly: Even a slow leak could result in rotted wood or mold inside your house.
 Doing a repair that keeps out most of the water isn’t good enough.

 - It Might be Covered: If the leak occurred after a storm, there’s a good chance you have insurance coverage for professional repairs.

 - No Warranty: Professional roofers guarantee their work.
 If you’re not satisfied with your DIY repairs, you’re on your own.

 A Few Words about Safety

-So, you have decided to do the repairs even after seeing the drawbacks.
+So, you have decided to do the small roof repairs even after seeing the drawbacks.
 That’s fine, but before you get started, you need to think about your safety.
 Working on a roof is dangerous even under ideal conditions.
 Here are five safety measures that can ensure you complete the work without a mishap.

 - Buy or rent a roofer’s ladder with a bracket that bridges the roof’s peak.